arongeo/termtodo/README.md

 ### Windows
 I tested it on Windows.
 It doesn't show an error in the compiler, but it doesn't output any file either.

+### Linux
+I tested it on Ubuntu.
+Please choose your desired path for your todos in todo.hpp.

 ## Copyright
 !
 You can fork my code, and edit my code, but please provide credit for it. !